for Veterans and the Public

 Diarrhea is common in people with HIV, and it can be caused by a variety of things including some anti-HIV medicines.
 Diarrhea can range from being a small hassle to being a serious medical problem.
 Talk to your VA health care provider if diarrhea goes on for a long time, if it is bloody, if it is accompanied by fever, or if it worries you.

-When you have diarrhea, always be sure to replace the fluids you have lost by drinking ginger ale, broth, herbal tea, or water.
+When you have diarrhea, always be sure to replace the fluids you have lost by drinking fluids, such as broth, herbal tea, or water.

 You can also ask your doctor about taking medicines to help with your diarrhea.